 “This workshop is a good starting point for the journey of transformation, both on personal and for organisational level” – Ava.

-If you, dear reader, are interested in hearing more about GLP and Action Inquiry, you are warmly welcome to join our free GLP webinar on 7th July at 9am CET.
-The next online GLP workshop (Module 1) starts on 27th July, you can find more information about it here.
+If you, dear reader, are interested in learning more about GLP and Action Inquiry, you are warmly welcome to join our next GLP Foundation online workshop on 4th – 18th September, you can find more information about it here.

 Jari Saarenpää is a Finnish charismatic consultant and business coach, who first got in contact with Amara in 2015, having read Johtaja, Sinun on pakko muuttua in Kauppalehti Optio.
 He continued following Amara, featured Heidi Gutekunst in his book Löydä sisäinen motivaatiosi in 2017 and in 2018 he decided it was time for the GLP … Continued